skillrepos/ai-3in1/docs/ARCHITECTURE.md

 **Key Insight:** The best AI systems combine multiple approaches based on the task at hand!

+---

+**For training purposes only.
+(C) 2025 Tech Skills Transformations and Brent C. Laster - all rights reserved.**

 ## Workshop Learning Objectives

 Students will learn: